 The Mueller and Sells family have set the bar for NETRF family fundraisers.
 Their success is an excellent example of the power of a family to harness their community, and with the support of local businesses, families, friends, and work colleagues, they have made a major impact in NET research.
 NETRF is grateful for their tremendous support.

 If you are interested in organizing your own family fundraiser, NETRF and Katherine Mueller are happy to help you get started.
-Just reach out to Susan Payson, Chief Development Officer at firstname.lastname@example.org.
+Please contact our Development Coordinator, Laken Baird at firstname.lastname@example.org or call us at 617-946-1780.